TianqiLi7398/TianqiLi7398.github.io/about.md

 # Teaching

 - MEEN 364 Dynamic System Feedback: This is an undergraduate core course of control knowledge.
 I TAed this course in 2019 spring in lab sessions, which contianed knowledge of MatLab/Simulink of linear system in mechanical, electric and hydraulic setups.
-- MEEN MEEN 260 Mechanical Measurements: This is an unergraduate course about data collection from hardwares.
+- MEEN 260 Mechanical Measurements: This is an unergraduate course about data collection from hardwares.
 I TAed this course in 2019 spring in lab sessions, which contained knowledge of data collection of physical systems by LabView.